-The Commission has also found in previous merchant plant dockets that "it is appropriate for the Commission to consider the total construction costs of a facility, including the cost to interconnect and to construct any necessary transmission network upgrades, when determining the public convenience and necessity of a proposed new generating facility."
-This consideration was recently upheld by the North Carolina Court of Appeals, stating, "[the court] cannot find, any precedent precluding a state from considering the cost of
+The Commission has also found in previous merchant plant dockets that "it is appropriate for the Commission to consider the total construction costs of a facility, including the cost to interconnect and to construct any necessary transmission network upgrades, when determining the public convenience and necessity of a proposed new generating facility."13 This consideration was recently upheld by the North Carolina Court of Appeals, stating, "[the court] cannot find, any precedent precluding a state from considering the cost of required network upgrades in a siting determination."14 Further, the court held that "nothing in the FPA [Federal Power Act] precludes states from considering the cost of network upgrades in the preliminary determination of the most cost-effective location for a generating facility or whether energy generation is in the public convenience and need for its residents."15 The Commission stated in the Friesian Order, "the very reason the CPCN statute was enacted was to stop the costly overexpansion of facilities to serve areas that did not need them."16 Lastly, the Commission found that N.C.G.S. § 62-2 contains several policies that show the "legislature intends the Commission to encourage cost-efficient siting of generation facilities, and thus that the Commission has the authority to consider all costs borne as a result of that siting decision."17

-8 Public Staff's Initial Comments, Docket No. E-100, Sub 85, at 8 (January 10, 2000).
+11 Public Staff's Initial Comments, Docket No. E-100, Sub 85, at 8 (January 10, 2000).

-9 Order Adopting Rule, Docket No. E-100, Sub 85, at 7 (issued May 21, 2001).
+12 Order Adopting Rule, Docket No. E-100, Sub 85, at 7 (issued May 21, 2001).